roman-milk/roman-milk.github.io/pool-payments.md

+===

- ****** Pool Payments Ch.
-10 ****** byTx_Tall_Tales© "Oh," she groaned, "Oh, GOD!"
+"Oh," she groaned, "Oh, GOD!"
 The blasphemous cry signaled my success, and I rubbed her clit hard, while my hips pounded her like a jackhammer.
 I was watching her face, watching her eyes roll up, and her skin flushing bright red.
 Her mouth opened in a silent scream and she released her legs, to my hands.
 They were trembling, shaking like a leaf in the wind.

  She stayed on the edge of cumming for so long, muscle spasms tensing her abs and legs, while she cried out over and over again.
 It felt incredible to tear these enormous orgasms from my new curvy sex toy.